 When are you growing a beard?

-If it’s to celebrate No Shave November or simply during the cooler winter months, the natural humidity in the air tends to be a bit on the lower side.
+If it’s to celebrate No Shave November or simply during the cooler winter months, the natural humidity in the air tends to be a bit lower.

-If you are amping up your beard growth, then applying beard oil from the start will help to eliminate ashyness or pre-mature flaking of the skin from your cheeks.
+If you are amping up your beard growth, then applying beard oil from the start will help to eliminate ashy or flaking of the skin.

 While you can start the beard oil regimen as soon as you start growing a beard, there is another way that you can achieve the same results (at least during the stubble phase) before you grow a full-blown beard, and it’s by incorporating this into your morning regimen: